Florida woman watched home burn as hydrant closest to her house was broken: 'Not an easy feeling'

 It happened Oct.
 26 at Wendy Chen's home on Buckhorn Run Court in Hunters Creek.

 Chen tried to douse the flames herself with a garden hose.
-She said she was at first relieved when firefighters showed up to limit the damage.
-She said that relief turned to heartbreak when the hydrant did not work.
+She said she was at first relieved when firefighters showed up to limit the damage, but that relief turned to heartbreak when the first hydrant did not work.

 MORE STORIES:

 The gut punch for Chen is that she’s without insurance.
 Firefighters estimate her losses at more than $800,000.
-The widow has been relying on donations from friends and family.
+Chen has been relying on donations from friends and family.

-"It’s a shame that at this age you have to ask [for] favors and help from other people," Chen said.
+"It’s a shame that at this age you have to ask [for] favors and help from other people," she said.

 Evan Dimov, the electrician who helped Chen restore power so she could charge her phones and tools, was moved to help.